The Complete Sha'ir's Handbook: Reception

 Gene Alloway reviewed the manual in a 1995 issue of White Wolf.
 Alloway noted that the handbook filled an information gap in the Al Qadim setting, stating that, "The four key additions—Gen rules, kits, societies and spells—make the Handbook a must for any Al-Qadim player".
 Out of 5 possible points, he rated it at a 3 for Complexity and Value, a 4 for Appearance and Playability, and a 5 for Concepts, with an overall rating of 3.5.

 Allen Varney reviewed The Complete Sha'ir's Handbook for Dragon magazine #219 (July 1995).
 Varney comments: "The kits work well, especially the Mechanician [...]
 But the societies come out of nowhere, adding a needless layer of campaign complexity ungrounded in Arabian folktales or the Zakharan campaign.
 If you want a secret society of desert mages, play in the Dark Sun world.
 Flatly written and wordy, The Complete Sha'ir's Handbook offers some useful advice on topics like genie prisons and caring for familiars, but its new spells look unusually powerful, as does the wizard assassin called the Spellslayer.
 Look before buying.

+In Issue 17 of the Australian game magazine Australian Realms, Lee Sheppard commented "The Al-Qadim campaign setting is one of the best things that TSR has done in a long time, and this latest release continues that tradition of excellence."
+Sheppard also noted, "The overall quality of the writing, and the way the mood of the campaign setting permeates every page.
+You really can feel the harsh desert wind, hear the chants of the priests from the minarets, see the blue oceans lapping against rocky shores."
+Sheppard concluded, "The Shaiir's Handbook should not only interest those who use the Al-Qadim campaign setting, but anyone interested in playing a different type of wizard character.
+For those of you who are playing in the world of Zakhara, or somewhere similar, this should be considered an essential purchase."